Octavian-ai/mac-graph/README.md

 ### Acknowledgements

 Thanks to Drew Hudson and Christopher Manning for publishing their work, [Compositional Attention Networks for Machine Reasoning](https://arxiv.org/abs/1803.03067) upon which this is based.
+Also, thank you [coffee](https://thebarn.de/) and [techno](https://soundcloud.com/ostgutton-official/berghain-07-function) for your company.

 ### A limerick